Newburyport, Massachusetts: Timeline

-Frog Pond c.
-1905.
-High Street is visible in the background.
-The building in the center is the old court house.

-Joppa Landing c.
-1906.
-The boats are fishing dories.
-The houses remain but the landing and the boats are gone and the street has been improved.

-City Hall c.
-1910.
-The building looks about the same today.
-It was constructed 1850–1851.
-The corner of Brown Square is visible across the street.
-The view is from where the Post Office now stands.

-Brown Square in 1913, viewed from before the City Hall.
-The statue is that of "Garrison the Liberator".
-The houses and church still stand but the street has been paved and more modern buildings inserted.

-The Curzon Grist Mill was built by Sgt.
-John Emery (1628-1693) where the Artichoke River meets the Merrimack River (at Curzon Mill Road).
-The mill still stands.

 Geography

 Hunter in the Meadows of Old Newburyport, Massachusetts, c.
 1873, Alfred Thompson Bricher.
 The scene appears to be in the vicinity of the Little River.
 Route 1 offered the major overlook easily accessible to artists.
 In the far right can be seen the ridge of the right bank of the Merrimack over which High Street runs.
 Cattle have been turned into the marsh for pasture, a practice still allowed on some marsh farms of the area.

-Newburyport is located at (42.812391, −70.877440).
-According to the United States Census Bureau, the city has a total area of 10.6 sqmi, of which 8.4 sqmi is land and 2.2 sqmi (20.77%) is water.
+According to the United States Census Bureau, the city has an area of 10.6 sqmi, of which 8.4 sqmi is land and 2.2 sqmi (20.77%) is water.